audioclassify/CedarAlert/README.md

 ### FTP Server

 A FTP server for the security camera image uploads can be installed as shown below.
-If desired, this user can also be used to run the CedarAlert application.
+If desired, the 'cedar' user can also be used to run the CedarAlert application.

 The FTP path for image uploads (e.g. '/home/cedar/ftp/inbox') is defined by 'cedar_ftp_path' in 'cedar_vars.py'.